ScottConway/mpersistence/README.md

 **4/30/2019** - The idea that this could be so simple has bugged me for a while so I wrote a unit test that proved myself wrong.
-I collected the smallest value for each persistence level and compared them with the known list from [wikipedia](https://en.wikipedia.org/wiki/Persistence_of_a_number) and found the descrpencies.
+I collected the smallest value for each persistence level and compared them with the known list from [wikipedia](https://en.wikipedia.org/wiki/Persistence_of_a_number) and found the discrepancies.
 First was at persistence of 7 the smallest value is 68889 but I got 246889.
 Doing the math I found that 8^3 = 512 so my theory about 5 being a bad digit was okay but not as a digit in a building block because when I multiplied that by the rest of the digits I got 27648 - which is a good number.

-The same went for 0 because after removing the check for 5 the next descrepency was the persistence level 10 where the smallest number is 3778888999 and I got 24666778899.
+The same went for 0 because after removing the check for 5 the next discrepancy was the persistence level 10 where the smallest number is 3778888999 and I got 24666778899.
 Here again doing the math I saw that 8^4 = 4096 so I threw out that building block but multiplying all the digits together removed the zero.

-So I removed the check and now consider all numbers in the building blocks (still only taking a single 2, 3, 4 though) and while it is consideribly slower, 34 seconds to compute a max of 30 digits in a building block,  I still see a limit where I stop finding persistent numbers because at a certain level a zero becomes inevitble when multiplying out.
+So I removed the check and now consider all numbers in the building blocks (still only taking a single 2, 3, 4 though) and while it is considerably slower, 34 seconds to compute a max of 30 digits in a building block,  I still see a limit where I stop finding persistent numbers because at a certain level a zero becomes inevitble when multiplying out.